-We have seen an increase in circa 50% of change of circumstances over this quarter, as the Covid-19 crisis developed, as residents found themselves furloughed.
+We have seen an increase in circa 50% of change of circumstances over this quarter, as the COVID crisis developed, as residents found themselves furloughed.

 The team have managed to significantly catch up on outstanding work allowing us to return to pre-covid performance.
-This combined change of circumstances and new claims Q2 results is credit to the effort the team has put in to make sure people have access to the support both with their rent and Council Tax that vulnerable residents so sorely need at this difficult time
+This combined change of circumstances and new claims Q2 results is credit to the effort the team has put in to make sure people have access to the support both with their rent and Council Tax that vulnerable residents need at this difficult time. n Q2, the number of working days to process new claims sat at 4.7.
+This is much lower than the year end success target of 7 days which is positive.
+Over the last two quarters, there has been a significant number of claims and standard workload has increased.

-Year End Success: 7 working days to process new claims and change of circumstances 80% by Q4
+Year End Success: 7 working days

-This measure was put in place before we were aware of the impact of Covid-19 on the Council, particularly relating to hardship support.
+This measure was put in place before we were aware of the impact of the pandemic on the Council, particularly relating to hardship support.
 The team will continue to prioritise new claimants, but this is a measure that may continue to slip as we cope with unpresented demand.
 Resources will continue to be monitored so that we are in the best position we can be to meet this demand.

 The year-end success set by the Council is an internal standard.
-Nationally, there are no targets set by Government.
-Compared to previous years, Broadland is processing new claims quicker than in the past.

 Nationally the Department for Works and Pensions do not set any targets for paying claims, only that we are within authority error limits which they set.
-However, we maintain our own target as its important to the Council that we pay promptly to residents who are in need, and therefore help to reduce the financial pressure on our residents who need help.
+However, we maintain our own target as its important to the Council that we pay promptly to residents who are in need, and therefore helping to reduce the financial pressure on our residents who need help.